arbonap/bundler-documentation/bundler_notes.md

 - What does `.gemspec` do? ["Developing a RubyGem using Bundler" Guide](https://bundler.io/v1.13/guides/creating_gem):
   - ``` foodie.gemspec: The Gem Specification file.
 This is where we provide information for Rubygems’ consumption such as the name, description and homepage of our gem.
 This is also where we specify the dependencies our gem needs to run.
   ```

+By adding this line (`spec.add_development_dependency "rspec", "~> 3.2"
+`) inside of the `Gem::Specification` block.
+We can then reference this anytime we want to lad these gems with the following line:
+  - Bundler.require(:default, :development)

+  - The benefit of putting this dependency specification inside of gayify.gemspec rather than the Gemfile is that anybody who runs `gem install gayify --dev` will get these development dependencies installed too.
+This command is used for when people wish to test a gem without having to fork it or clone it from GitHub.

+** When you run `bundle install`, rspec will be installed for this library and any other library we use with Bundler. but not for the system. **
+  - It's important to note that any gem installed by Bundler will not muck about with gems installed by `gem install`.
+Bundler is a sandboxed environment. _It's best practice to use Bundler to manager our gems so that we don't have gem version conflicts._

+### bundle exec:
+ - `bundle exec` will implicitly update the lockfile if the gemfile & lockfile do not match
+ - `bundle exec` does modify the lockfile when running `bundle check`